 When enrichment and analytics tools, ad platforms, and CRMs can’t send data to your account, they can’t add much value to your business’ marketing efforts.
 Whatever time and money you invest in them will be effectively wasted.

-In the video, we’re browsing a Fortune 100 website using a privacy-first browser called Brave.
+In the video, we can see this in action.
+We’re browsing a Fortune 100 website using a privacy-first browser called Brave.
 This browser blocks cookies and certain scripts and restricts persistent identifiers such as browser, user, and device IDs.

 As you can see, the following marketing partners can’t send data to this customer’s account: Bazaarvoice, Dun & Bradstreet, ImmuniWeb, Xandr, SundaySky, Google Tag Manager, Ensighten, Oracle/Eloqua, Teads, Dstillery, LiveRamp, Outbrain, Quantserve, Nielsen, Marin Software, Yahoo, Krux Digital, Clicktale, Alibaba, Invoca, and Bing, Facebook, LinkedIn, and Google ads.